lohitpt252003/backend-for-annaforces/README.md

 **Method:** `POST`

-**Description:** Initiates the password reset process.
-Sends a password reset link to the user's email if the provided email exists.
+**Description:** Initiates the password reset process by sending a One-Time Password (OTP) to the user's email if the provided email exists.

 **Request Body:**